Kazan20/Kazan20/README.md

 # About Me

 ## Introduction
 Hello!
-I'm an enthusiastic developer with a passion for creating innovative software and tools.
+I'm Ariel Zvinowanda an enthusiastic developer with a passion for creating innovative software and tools.
 I enjoy working on projects that involve programming languages, system utilities, AI models, and game development.
 My interests span a wide range of topics, including operating systems, encryption, markup languages, and virtual machines.

 ## 🚀 Projects
 Here are some of the key projects I've been working on: